usegraffy/graffy/src/clickhouse/Readme.md

   `$group: true` and `$group: [..]`
 - Writes: single-row id writes and single-row filter writes with `$put`

-Write support is append-based.
-The adapter reads the current row, applies the replacement in JavaScript, and inserts a replacement row with a newer `verCol` value. `$put` is mandatory; patch-style updates and deletes are not supported.
+Write support is append-only. `$put` is mandatory, and each write must create a new row.
+If a write matches an existing row, the adapter throws `clickhouse_write.update_unsupported`.
+Patch-style updates and deletes are not supported.
-Tables should use
-`ReplacingMergeTree(verCol)` with reads going through `FINAL`.

 ## E2E tests